jrosebud/jrosebud.github.io/lesson11/slides/slides.md

 ##Keyword: "This"

-In jQuery “this” refers to the selected object.
+In jQuery "this" refers to the selected object.

 ---